-Treated Water - Disinfection By-Product (DBP) Levels in Communities March 2022
+Treated Water - Disinfection By-Product (DBP) Levels in Communities July 2023

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s) are by-products of disinfection treatment with chlorine.
-TTHMs and HAA5s are of concern due to their potential adverse health effects at high levels.
-EPA's locational running annual average (LRAA) standard is $80 \mu g/L$ for TTHMs and $60 \mu g/L$ for HAA5s.
+They are of concern due to their potential adverse health effects at high levels.
+EPA's locational running annual average (LRAA) standard, using the most recent four quarterly results, is 80 μg/L for TTHMs and 60 μg/L for HAA5s.
 The locational running annual average at each individual sampling location must be below the standard.
-The charts below show the highest and lowest single values for all sites, and the LRAA of the highest location each quarter.